platform9/PMK-Product-Management-Testing/traefik-hostheaders-k8s-dcos/README.md

 When you visit the Træfik dashboard, you should see a frontend for each hostname along with a backend listing for each service with a server set up for each pod.

-If you have configured the hostname header in your /etc/hosts file correctly, you can go directly to the hostname in your browser of choice
+If you have configured the hostname header in your /etc/hosts file correctly, you can go directly to the hostnames in your browser of choice

-Open the hostname www.cheese-cheddar.com to view the 'cheddar' welcome page Open the hostname with www.cheese-wesleydale.com to view the 'wesleydale' welcome page Open the hostname with www.cheese-wesleydale.com to view the 'wesleydale' welcome page
+Open the hostname www.cheese-cheddar.com to view the 'cheddar' welcome page Open the hostname with www.cheese-stinton.com to view the 'stinton' welcome page Open the hostname with www.cheese-wesleydale.com to view the 'wesleydale' welcome page

 Note: If you are using this in production, then this would be done using your own chosen domains and DNS server